Jody Porter: Solo

-In 2008 Porter finished work on his debut solo album, Close to the Sun.
+In 2008, Porter finished work on his debut solo album, Close to the Sun.
 The 12-song album bridges the gap between the sonic atmospheric stylings of the Belltower and the guitar-driven power pop of Fountains of Wayne; it was coproduced by Michael Tudor and Gordon Raphael (Strokes, Regina Spektor).
 The album was first released in Japan by FAEC/Rough Trade on July 2, 2008, and was later picked up by Engine Room Recordings and slated for worldwide release on May 11, 2010.

 Porter's second solo album, Month of Mondays, was successfully funded via Kickstarter on July 24, 2013.

 In 2022, Porter released his third studio album Waterways.

 Musical equipment

 Jody has used an arsenal of vintage guitars over the years, most notably a three pick-up Les Paul Custom, several early '60s Fender Jazzmasters, Fender Telecaster various vintage Gretsch models, and more recently a '57 Les Paul Junior that belonged to his father and a new signature guitar.
-His signature guitar is a SchoolHoused BeachBlaster which consists of a surf green finish and 3-Seymour Duncan Whole Lotta humbuckers.
+His signature guitar is a SchoolHoused BeachBlaster which consists of a surf green finish and three Seymour Duncan Whole Lotta humbuckers.
 He has generally favored Vox amps.

+Personal life

+Porter was married to musician and actress Britta Phillips, but the couple later divorced.